dama-lab/multi-atlas-segmentation/README.md

 This bash scripts is created for "Multi-atlas based automatic brain structural parcellation", mainly for mouse brain MRI.

 - This script achieve automatic brain MRI image segmentation with given __mouse brain MRI atlases__ - which is a set of pairs of template images along with their manually labells.
 Sample atlases can be downloadable from the Github respsitory [here](https://github.com/dancebean/mouse-brain-atlas).
-(This script should also be capable of handelling for multi-atlas-based human brain parcellation, providing appropriate human-brain atlases are givien.)
+In theory, this script should also be capable of handelling for multi-atlas-based parcellation/segmentation for other type of images, specious or organs (e.g. CT, human, macaque, embryo, heart, etc), providing appropriate human-brain atlases are givien.

 **Installation**
 - Pre-requisite package installation: [NityReg](https://github.com/KCL-BMEIS/niftyreg/wiki), [NitySeg](https://github.com/KCL-BMEIS/NiftySeg), and [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) (FSL is optional, but recommended as it is used to generate QuickCheck figures which will make the inspection of the results much easier).